-The affirmative vote of the holders of a majority of shares of Common Stock present, in person or by proxy, and eligible to vote at the Annual Meeting is necessary for the approval of the proposals to (i) have an advisory stockholder vote every year on the compensation paid to the Company's named executive officers; (ii) approve the compensation of the Company's named executive officers; and (iii) ratify the appointment by the Company of Holtz Rubenstein Reminick LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013.
+The affirmative vote of the holders of a majority of shares of Common Stock present, in person or by proxy, and eligible to vote at the Annual Meeting is necessary for the approval of the proposals to (i) approve the compensation of the Company's named executive officers; and (ii) ratify the appointment by the Company of Baker Tilly Virchow Krause, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014.

 Any broker holding shares in "street name" on behalf of a stockholder is required to vote those shares in accordance with the stockholder's instructions.
 If the stockholder does not give instructions to the broker, the broker will be entitled to vote the shares with respect to "routine" items, but will not be permitted to vote the shares with respect to non-routine items (resulting in a "broker non-vote").
-The ratification of the selection of Holtz Rubenstein Reminick LLP is a "routine item.
-The election of directors, the advisory vote on the frequency of voting on the compensation paid to the Company's named executive officers, and the advisory vote relating to the compensation of the Company's named executive officers are non-routine items.
+The ratification of the selection of Baker Tilly Virchow Krause, LLP is a "routine" item.
+The election of directors and the advisory vote relating to the compensation of the Company's named executive officers are non-routine items.

 Under Delaware law, shares as to which a stockholder abstains or withholds authority to vote and broker non-votes will be treated as present at the Annual Meeting for the purposes of determining a quorum.
 Proxies marked "Withhold Authority" with respect to the election of one or more directors will not be counted in determining who the six persons are who received the greatest number of votes in the election of directors.
-Proxies marked "Abstain" with respect to the advisory vote on the frequency of voting on the compensation paid to the Company's named executive officers, the advisory vote relating to the compensation of the Company's named executive officers, and ratification of the appointment of Holtz Rubenstein Reminick LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013, will have the effect of a vote against approval or ratification.
+Proxies marked "Abstain" with respect to the advisory vote on the frequency of voting on the compensation paid to the Company's named executive officers, the advisory vote relating to the compensation of the Company's named executive officers, and ratification of the appointment of Baker Tilly Virchow Krause, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014, will have the effect of a vote against approval or ratification.